Hotel Conde de Gondomar

 The Baiona Parador has regal and elegant common rooms in which decorative elements from other times are in abundance.
 Stately living rooms and spacious bedrooms, many with views of the sea, make up a grandiose interior in which a focal point is the splendid stone staircase in the entrance hall.

-This Parador has one hundred and two twin bedded rooms, thirteen double bedded rooms and two easy access bedrooms.
+This Parador has fifty eight twin bedded rooms, sixty two double bedded rooms and two easy access bedrooms.
 Many of the bedrooms have a view of the sea.

 In the rooms you will find a private bathroom, a telephone, cable television, safe and a mini bar.